muddy festivals … oh joy.

 Umbrellas – rubbish!

-Spare socks: cold wet feet = misery!
+- Spare socks: cold wet feet = misery!
 I was given a free sample of some Smartwool socks, and they are fabulous!
-I never would have considered investing over a tenner for Merino wool socks, but now that I have some I would argue that it is well worth it.
-You should be able to find them in a good Camping or Hiking store like Cotswold Outdoor.
+I never would have considered investing over a tenner for Merino wool socks, but now I have some I would argue it’s well worth it.